iluwatar/java-design-patterns/log-aggregation/README.md

 }
 ```

-The Log Producer represents a service that generates logs.
-It sends the logs to the Log Aggregator.
+The `LogProducer` represents a service that generates logs.
+It sends the logs to the `LogAggregator`.

 ```java
 public class LogProducer {